 George B. Hudson was born in East Tennessee in 1947, into a family of seven other siblings.
 His life was deeply impacted by the Tennessee Valley Authority and by the lakes throughout the area in which he was raised.
 He has been a lifetime educator, teaching history in the public schools in Tennessee for thirty years.
 George also taught as an adjunct professor of history and is presently teaching at the University of Tennessee-Chattanooga.
 In his writing, he intersperses bits of history about the area to add local color and sentiment.
 He and his wife, Gail, live in Chattanooga.

 Daniel S. Janik is a physician-educator-linguist-writer with over seventy published works across numerous genre under a variety of pen names.
-He is the recipient of a New Millenium Writer's Award, two Eric Hoffer Awards, three Neurobiological Learning Society "Choice" book, a Hollywood Book Festival Award and numerous article awards.
+He is the recipient of a New Millenium Writer's Award, two Eric Hoffer Awards, three Neurobiological Learning Society "Choice" book, a Hollywood Book Festival Award, an Animals, Animals, Animals Book Festival Award and numerous article awards.
 He is a 2007 Poet of the Year recipient.

 Author website at http://janik.yolasite.com.